TKnpl/ioBroker.divera247/README.md

 Adapter for the alerting service "Divera 24/7"

 ## Requirements
-Your organisation has to subscribe the "Alarm" plan of Divera 24/7 services for full usability of this adapter
+For full usability of this adapter your organisation has to subscribe the "Alarm" plan of Divera 24/7 services

 ## Configuartion of this adapter
 You have to enter your personal "Divera 24/7" access token and user ID to this adapter.